ieeevr/dev/awards/conference-awards/index.md

 <h2>Best Posters & Honorable Mention for Best Poster</h2>

 <p>The IEEE VR Best Poster Awards honors exceptional posters published and presented at the IEEE VR conference.
-During the review process, the best poster committee for IEEE VR consists of three distinguished members chosen by the Conference Awards Committee and Poster Chairs, which will select the best posters.
+During the review process, the best poster committee for IEEE VR consists of three distinguished members chosen by the Conference Awards Committee and Poster Chairs, which will select the best posters based on the two-page abstract and the poster presentation during the conference.
 Posters that receive an award will be marked in the program, and authors will receive a certificate at the conference. </p>

 <h2>Best Demo & Honorable Mention for Best Demo</h2>